 I still rack my brain thinking of what else I could have done to prevent the loss of my son.
 While I am not in the situation to change the outcome of my story, I know that I can pray for my angel and continue to live a life full of hope and fulfillment by being a woman of faith.
 I also realize that I have an opportunity to try and educate other women about this condition.

-If you are a woman who has experienced any of the risk factors I have noted above, I implore you to please be an advocate yourself and talk to your provider and push for more cervical checks via transvaginal ultrasounds during your second trimester.
-A transvaginal ultrasound is the only accurate technique to measure the length of the cervix during pregnancy.
+If you are a woman who has experienced any of the risk factors I have noted above, I implore you to please be an advocate yourself and talk to your provider and push for more cervical checks via ultrasounds during your second trimester.
+An ultrasound is the only accurate technique to measure the length of the cervix during pregnancy.
 Your OB/GYN may think you are paranoid and that the checks are unnecessary but they absolutely are not.
 Pushing for these extra checks can lead to early detection and a possibility to seek medical intervention such as a cerclage to try to keep your baby baking in you as long as possible.

 Regular prenatal visits occur from every 4-6 weeks with the standard blood pressure and weight check, listening in on the baby’s heart rate, and measuring your abdomen to check your baby’s growth.
 A scan will not occur until your baby has reached 20 weeks gestation.
 This may be too late if you have cervical insufficiency / incompetent cervix.
 As mentioned previously, cervical insufficiency is often not officially diagnosed until a woman has suffered from two or more losses.
 One loss is terrible enough to endure.